vercingetorx/jpeg-nim/README.md

 # Nim JPEG Codec

-This project implements a baseline JPEG encoder and decoder in pure.
+This project implements a baseline JPEG encoder and decoder in pure Nim.
 It supports 8-bit, non-progressive images with 4:2:0 subsampling on the encoder and can read typical baseline JPEG files.

 ## Features